CRaimondo/DTI_Processing_Pipeline/README.md

-# DTI Processing Pipeline
+## DTI Processing Pipeline

+This repository serves as a collection of code, scripts, and notes for DTI processing, constituting a pipeline that can take an MRI DICOM  all the way to beautifully denoised pre-processed DTI images (and beyond).

+(1) For DTI processing of NIFTI files:
-Run from Jupyter Notebook by changing base path directory.
+Run from Jupyter Notebook and change base path directory to your own.

-Ensure bval.bval, bvec.bvec, dti.nii files are in patient folder
+Required Starting files: bval.bval, bvec.bvec, dti.nii files are in each patient folder.

+(2) Registration
+Run from command line